Effective Date: May 16, 2018

-In addition, when you are visiting our website, Willkie and third-parties with whom we work (e.g., service providers, business partners) may place, view, and/or use “cookies” or similar technologies to collect certain information about your use of this website.
-This may include information about the IP address of your computer, browser type, language, operating system, your mobile device, geo-location data, the state or country from which you accessed this website, the web pages visited, the date and the time of a visit, and the websites you visited immediately before visiting this website.
+In addition, when you are visiting our website, Willkie and third parties with whom we work (e.g., service providers, business partners) may place, view, and/or use “cookies” or similar technologies to collect certain information about your use of this website.
+This may include information about the IP address of your computer and mobile device, browser type, language, operating system, geo-location data, the state or country from which you accessed this website, the web pages visited, the date and the time of a visit, and the websites you visited immediately before visiting this website.

 How will the information you provide be used?

 We may use the information you provide us for a number of different purposes.
 Specifically, we may use the information to respond to any requests you have submitted.
 Likewise, we may use your contact information to send you Willkie memoranda, announcements, news, invitations, or other information about Willkie events and services that we believe may be of interest to you.